ga4gh/refget/docs/decision_record.md

 ### Rationale

 At one point (issue #3), we debated whether there should be a `/metadata` endpoint or something like that as a way to retrieve information about a sequence that might not be part of the digested sequence.
-However, after we distinguised between `inherent` and `non-inherent` attributes, we have realized that this satisifes the earlier requirement for a `/metadata` endpoint; in fact, the metadata can be returned to the user through the normal endpoint, and just flagged as `non-inherent` in the schema to indicate that it's not digested, and therefore not part of the identity of the object
+However, after we distinguished between `inherent` and `non-inherent` attributes, we have realized that this satisfies the earlier requirement for a `/metadata` endpoint; in fact, the metadata can be returned to the user through the normal endpoint, and just flagged as `non-inherent` in the schema to indicate that it's not digested, and therefore not part of the identity of the object

 We distinguished between two types of metadata: